seikosantana/wg-keepalive-ping/README.md

 - A traffic from the client is routed to the server which doesn't seem to happen after the kill-switch (to allow only VPN connections through the tunnel) is turned of by changing AllowedIPs.
 - A ping to reach any host in the AllowedIPs is performed.

-That should explain what the service does.
+That should explain the workaround the service does.

 ##### Is this service required for Wireguard installations?
 I don't think so.
 Wireguard peers seems to reconnect after some period of time if everything is tunneled through the VPN, which is _probably_ because network activities makes the host to reach the VPN peers.